-Your business card should express who you are and the work you do simply by the title under your name.
-For those who are unfamiliar with the differences between a venue coordinator and a wedding planner, it’s important to recognize that they are two different positions each serving their own purpose in the bride and groom’s wedding preparations.
+Your wedding planner business card should express who you are and the work you do simply by the title under your name.
+For those who are unfamiliar with the differences between a venue coordinator and a wedding planner, it’s important to recognize that they are two different positions, each serving their own purpose in the couple’s wedding preparations.

-Remember JLo’s famous role in The Wedding Planner where she planned every intricate detail leading up to the wedding day?
-This person guides the couple through the planning process, from setting a budget to keeping Aunt Sue away from crazy Uncle Ned.
-The wedding planner will also answer the couple’s questions, assist with contracts and vendor negotiations, help with event design and create a detailed timeline of the wedding day events.
+Remember JLo’s famous role in The Wedding Planner movie where she planned every intricate detail leading up to the wedding day?
+This person guides the couple through the planning process, from setting the wedding budget to keeping Aunt Sue away from crazy Uncle Ned.
+The wedding planner works closely with the couple throughout the planning process.
+The wedding planner answers the couple’s questions, schedules and attends vendor meetings, assists with reviewing wedding vendor contracts, advises the couple on vendor negotiations, helps with event design, and creates a detailed timeline of the wedding day events.

 Here are a few tips on how to keep this business relationship professional and enjoyable for current and future events: